RoyceCopeland/NewsScraper/README.md

 Using Cheerio to scrape data and MongoDB to store it, this project succeeded in its core functionality goals, but still needs some tweaking to tighten it up visually.

 ## Outstanding Issues
-Ongoing glitch with random links not populating correctly.
+Unsolved bug with random links not populating correctly.

 <!-- ## Getting Started